 - b.
 Additional upper division elective biology courses at the 3000/4000 level to complete the required thirty-eight (38) semester hours of biological science courses. - B. Completion of at least five (5) laboratory and/or field courses in biological science.
-In addition to the three required laboratory courses, two additional courses designated by an "L" or a "C" must be taken. - C. No more than six (6) semester hours of honors work in biological science (BSC 4970), six (6) semester hours of Directed Individual Study (BSC 4900) or Research Methods (ISC 4253C), two (2) semester hours of Senior Tutorial (BSC 4931), and one (1) semester hour of Undergraduate Supervised Teaching (BSC 4945) can be applied to the thirty-eight (38) semester hours of biological science coursework.
+In addition to the three required laboratory courses, two additional courses designated by an "L" or a "C" must be taken. - C. No more than six (6) semester hours of honors work in biological science (BSC 4970), six (6) semester hours of Directed Individual Study (BSC 4900) or Research Methods (ISC 4253C), four (4) semester hours of Internship (BSC 4941), two (2) semester hours of Senior Tutorial (BSC 4931), and one (1) semester hour of Undergraduate Supervised Teaching (BSC 4945) can be applied to the thirty-eight (38) semester hours of biological science coursework.